yashprakashh/Pedestrian-Detection-Model/README.md

 The pedestrian detection model performs reasonably well on the given dataset, producing accurate bounding boxes for detected pedestrians.
 Future improvements can include experimenting with more advanced models such as DINO.

-**References**

-- Papers and resources related to pedestrian detection and object detection models.

-**Appendix**

-- Any additional visualizations or results.

----

 This report can be expanded further depending on the depth you wish to go into for the project explanation.